raptorf1/good_night_api/README.md

 -- Clone the repository on your local machine.

+-- Run `bundle` to install all project gems.

 -- Run `rails db:setup` to create the databases and apply the migrations.

 -- Fire up the server by running `rails s` on your local terminal.